jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 The combination of yin and yang principles and signifying the way, or code of behavior, is in harmony with the natural order.
 The interpretation of Tao in the Tao te Ching developed into the philosophical religion of Taoism.

-Creation of the book is often credited to Lao Tzu (also rendered as LaoZi 老子).
+The creation of the book is often credited to Lao Tzu (also rendered as LaoZi 老子).
 The name roughly translates into “Old master”.
 While it’s not certain what his real name is, the title of Lao Tzu is given as an honorific and to show respect for his wisdom.

 The following are some of the most impactful quotes and I ideas I collected from the Tao Te Ching along with commentary where appropriate.
 I group the ideas by the themes that I found most useful and interesting as well.